 The ad was made, and shown in places like, hospitals and libraries.
 Several people recognized me and mentioned to me that they had seen me on TV.
 I was made-up.
 I also saw the ad, one day, when I was waiting in a hospital waiting room.

 Sadly, I never did get a job from my volunteering efforts.
-It might have helped if I had been younger, but I was 51, and had not worked for many years.
-I also had disabilities which, I think, stopped the prospective employers.
-They didn’t admit that though, they just said I didn’t have the relevant experience.
-They would not have been allowed to refuse me because of disability, so they made something up that they could get away with.
-A receptionist job would have suited me, and I could have been earning money again, but it was not to be.
-I tried for two years and was rejected by employers, every time.
+It was not to be.
+I tried for two years and was rejected by employers, every time, but looking back, I doubt I’d have been able to do a job successfully.
 Then, when the government started to clamp down on the benefits, they picked on the disabled, and I lost my benefit, so Alan and I exist on very little money.
 My husband Alan worked hard as a binman.
 It wrecked his body in the end and he developed Asthma from all of the dust he breathed in, yet he hardly gets anything for us to live on.
 We think it is grossly unfair.

 This is one reason why I will take any opportunity I can get, to put myself out there as a performer.
 I am a trained singer and actress, not only that, I am bloody good at both those things.
 I don’t say that to be boastful.
 Someone who has taken the knock-backs I have, is not able to be boastful, but I hope that, maybe, just maybe, even at my age, there may be chances for me to be a professional, and earn some money.
 Therefore, bring-it-on.
 I’ll put myself out there, with any chance I can get in the hopes that opportunities might come my way.